segmentio/segment-docs/src/connections/functions/insert-functions.md

 You can also use this page to [enable destination insert functions](#enable-the-insert-function) in your workspace.

-> warning "Storage Destination Limit"
+> warning "Storage destinations are not compatible with Destination Insert Functions"
-> Currently, you are not able to connect a Storage Destination to an Insert Function.
+> You cannot connect an Insert Function to a storage destination at this time.

 ## Code the destination insert function